LLNL/merlin/docs/examples/hello.md

     description: a very simple merlin workflow
 ```

+#### Block: `global.parameters`

-!!! note
+!!! info

-    You can replace the `global.parameters` block by using the pgen
-    functionality (see the :ref:`Feature Demo` for an instance of this).
+    You can replace the `global.parameters` block by using the Parameter Generator (pgen) functionality.
+You can see the [Feature Demo](./feature_demo.md) for an instance of this or you can view [Maestro's Documentation on pgen](https://maestrowf.readthedocs.io/en/latest/Maestro/parameter_specification.html#parameter-generator-pgen) for more information on this feature.

 The `global.parameters` block is where we place all of the parameters we'd like to vary in a study.
 Here we have two parameters named `GREET` and `WORLD` that each contain two values and a label.
 It's important to note that each variable must contain the same number of values.

 The %% format used with each label will correspond to the values as they're processed.
 For instance, on the first iteration of any step using these parameters, the labels will be `GREET.hello` and `WORLD.world`.
 Then on the second iteration they'd change to `GREET.hola` and `WORLD.mundo`.

 ```yaml
 global.parameters: